 Shard Place is the latest phase of the redevelopment at Shard Quarter.
 Once complete, the 26-storey building will house 176 apartments and a private roof garden for residents.
 The scheme also includes new public realm, extensive landscaping and multi-level retail space.

 The Retail Arcade connects London Bridge Underground Station with The Shard at Joiner Street.
-Brands trading include O'Sullivans hairdressers, Igloo flowers, Hawes & Curtis, Three Wheels Coffee, Superdrug, Marley's cupcakes, ACE-FX foreign exchange, ITSU, Starbucks and jeweller Mon Bijoux.
+Brands trading include O'Sullivans hairdressers, Hawes & Curtis, Three Wheels Coffee, Superdrug, Adam Grooming, ITSU and Starbucks.

 This thriving district is home to a diverse range of businesses and visited by thousands every day.
 With world-class amenities and attractions within walking distance and efficient transport links from within and outside the capital, it is a vibrant place to work, live and enjoy.